dannsam/xenko-docs/manual/sprites/edit-sprites.md

 ### Set sprite sheet type

 You can set whether the sprite sheet contains gameplay sprites (**Sprite2D**) or UI sprites (**UI**).
-This has no effect on how the sprite is rendered at runtime, but lets you set slightly different properties, described under **Properties** below.
+This has no effect on how the sprite is rendered at runtime, but lets you set slightly different properties, described under **Sprite properties** below.
 You can change the sprite sheet type any time.

 ![Choose Sprite 2D or UI](media/sprite2D-UI.png)